-The grade point average for honors consideration for a baccalaureate is based on baccalaureate-level college work attempted through the final semester.
-This calculation includes baccalaureate-level college work attempted at institutions accredited by regional accreditors in the United States.
+The GPA for honors consideration is based on WVU baccalaureate-level college work attempted through the final semester.
+This calculation includes baccalaureate-level college work transferred to WVU from higher education institutions attended.
 Credit hours earned with a grade of P or S are not considered in the determination.
-Grades of F, however, are computed as hours attempted.
+However, failing grades, are computed as hours attempted.
 Students must meet residency requirements at WVU to be considered for graduation with honors.

-The GPA for honors consideration for entry-level professional degrees is based on baccalaureate-level and professional-level work attempted through the last semester.
-This calculation includes baccalaureate-level and professional-level college work attempted at all regionally accredited higher education institutions attended.
+The GPA for honors consideration for entry-level professional degrees is based on professional-level work attempted through the last semester.
+This calculation includes professional-level college work transferred to WVU from higher education institutions attended.
 Credit hours earned with a grade of P or S are not considered in the determination.

 Students entering and completing a second baccalaureate program, following completion of the initial degree, are not eligible to receive the honors designation.

 The grade point average through the penultimate semester will be used for notations in the commencement programs.